Exabyte-io/documentation/docs/rest-api/authentication.md

 ### Example

-Here's how the logout can be performed from a command-line terminal.
+Here's how the logout can be performed from a command-line terminal:

 ```bash
 curl -X GET https://platform.exabyte.io/api/2018-10-01/logout \